Michael Rezendes

 Michael Rezendes is an American journalist who shared a Pulitzer Prize and other awards for his investigative work at The Boston Globe.
-He is currently a member of the global investigative team at The Associated Press.
+He also worked as a member of the global investigative team at The Associated Press.

 Personal life and education

-Rezendes is of Portuguese descent, born in Maine.
+Rezendes is of Azorean Portuguese descent, born in Maine.
 He graduated from Boston University with a BA in English and with an MFA from American Film Institute.
 In 2008 and 2009, he was the recipient of a John S. Knight journalism fellowship at Stanford University.

 Career

 Before arriving at The Boston Globe, Rezendes was a staff writer at The Washington Post, and a government and politics reporter for the San Jose Mercury News and the Boston Phoenix.
 He was also a contributing writer at Boston magazine and the editor of the East Boston Community News.

 He joined The Boston Globe in 1989, where he covered presidential, state and local politics, and was a weekly essayist, roving national correspondent, city hall bureau chief, and the deputy editor for national news.
 He moved to The Associated Press in the spring of 2019.